|

 Then check your domain:

-Once you get the message that your install is complete, the first thing to to is click “view credentials” in order to get your login information – admin url, username, and password.
+Once you get the message that your installation is complete, the first thing to do is click “view credentials” in order to get your login information – admin URL, username, and password.
 You can always change them later, but for now, write them down.
 You’ll need them for your first login!

 Boom!
 Done!